CIHR-IPPH Trailblazer Award 2023

 - A signed letter of nomination (maximum 2 pages)

-Each application must include a letter of nomination from a peer in the field.
+Each application must include a letter of nomination from a peer in the field or a community member who has a working relationship with the nominee.
 Self-nominations will not be accepted.

 - A signed letter from a peer nominator providing the principal reasons for which the nominee merits consideration for the award.
-It should provide detailed evidence as to how the applicant has made an outstanding contribution to the field of population and public health research and its use in policy and/or practice in Canada and/or internationally, relative to the applicant’s career stage.
+It should provide detailed evidence as to how the applicant has made an outstanding contribution to the field of population and public health research and/or community-based research and its use in policy and/or practice in Canada and/or internationally, relative to the applicant’s career stage.
 The letter should emphasize the achievements of the applicant in alignment with the evaluation criteria for the award.
-The nomination letter should be from an established expert in population and public health in Canada or internationally who is in a position to provide an expert assessment of the impact of the applicant’s career achievements.
+The nomination letter should be from a person who is in a position to provide an assessment of the impact of the applicant’s career achievements.